The most common types of aggressive-reactive

 When these psychological conditions noted above are not addressed and resolved a dog may become:

-- Fearful reactive-aggressive, or;
+- Fearful reactive-aggressive.

-- Defensive reactive-aggressive, or;
+- Defensive reactive-aggressive.

 - Offensive reactive-aggressive.